-PAYT is flexible, with many variations used by communities around the US.
+PAYT is flexible, with many variations implemented by communities around the US.
 Towns can design a system that works best for their situation.
 Overall, there are two main ways to implement PAYT:

-Special bags or stickers that households must purchase and use for all their trash.
+Special bags or stickers that

+households must purchase and use for all their trash.
 Some considerations with this approach include:

-- Works with both transfer station and curbside pickup systems. - Requires convenient locations to purchase bags/stickers.
-Involves some administrative costs and oversight to manage the bags/stickers.
+- Works with both transfer station and curbside pick-up systems - Requires convenient locations to purchase bags/stickers.
+Involves some administrative costs and